-Reverend Doctor M. Andrew Davis
+Reverend Dr. M. Andrew Davis

-As Reverend Dr. M. Andrew Davis maneuvers on his journey with tenacity and fortitude to serve regardless of his own human flaws, he continues to “press on toward the goal unto the prize of the high call of God in Christ Jesus,” (Philippians 3:14) and he steadfastly remains a man after God’s heart.
+As Reverend Dr. M. Andrew Davis maneuvers on his journey with tenacity and fortitude to serve regardless of his human flaws, he continues to “press on toward the goal unto the prize of the high call of God in Christ Jesus,” (Philippians 3:14) and he steadfastly remains a man after God’s heart.

-Pastor Davis is the oldest of two sons to Deacon and Deaconess Melvin & Juanita Davis (younger brother Kelvin).
-He’s also the proud father of four beautiful children: Azariya, Malachi, Joel and Joyous.
+Reverend Dr. M. Andrew Davis is the oldest of two sons to Deacon and Deaconess Melvin & Juanita Davis (younger brother Kelvin).
+He is also the proud father of four beautiful children: Azariya, Malachi, Joel, and Joyous.